 Jessica Suciu-Morgan (31) describes herself as a military brat/wife, a life that involves a lot of moving around.
 There is no specific place she calls home, but she’s currently seizing the day in the beautiful Pacific Northwest of the United States for one more year.
 Jessica likes to spend her time exploring wherever she’s living by ultra running – that is running distances longer than a marathon.
 Her Instagram account, @sucimorgan, is full of beautiful landscapes and fun-filled selfies.
-We wanted to learn a little more about this inspiring individual.
+I wanted to learn a little more about this inspiring individual.

 Tell us more about what you do.

 The sport is referred to as trail and ultra running, which is where you run distances over the 26.2 miles in a marathon.
 I’m still new in the sport, but I love it.
 Most of my runs and training have been alone, but I was lucky this past year to find a friend to do a few long training runs with.

 What can someone expect if they’re interested in taking up trail running?

 Trail running is completely different from the road running.
 In general, when you run roads it’s smooth and fast, but on the trails it’s best to slow down, and stay engaged.
 You have the rocks, roots, twists that could send you falling if you’re not careful.
 As far as distances and elevation goes, it always varies.
 Though if you do choose one with a lot of elevation it’s going to be much slower than if you’re running on flat terrain.
 In general it’s best to hike up then fly down.

 "That day I saw a hawk, a turtle, and a ton of snakes.
 For the first time, what I didn't see on a run were fast cars honking and yelling"

 One thing I love about ultras is the fact that walking and taking breaks is encouraged.
 When I ran a 100K race I was able to complete it just by walking the last fifteen kilometres.
 It’s not as fast paced as the road.
 I like to refer to my trail runs as “jog-n-chill”